Greensill Capital case damages the UK’s credit standing on the world stage

 The Treasury Select Committee on 22nd November finally succeeded in cornering the Bank of England about key features of their bond buying (Quantitative Easing) and selling (Quantitative Tightening).

-The upshot is that further questioning, apart from nailing down one or two details about how the new Bank Levy can be used, can now focus solely on […]
+The upshot is that further questioning, apart from nailing down one or two details about how the new Bank Levy can be used, can […]

 UK inflation is a threat to financial stability – time to conceal that with tried and tested Eurozone techniques